cadet/CADET-Core/CONTRIBUTING.md

 * Bayer AG contributed to bugfixes, initial C API, initial Python frontend
 * Johannes Schmölder has received support from the IMI2/ EU/EFPIA joint undertaking Inno4Vac (grant no. 101007799).

+## Contributing

+We welcome contributions!
+Please refer to our [Developer Guide](https://cadet.github.io/master/developer_guide/index.html) for detailed information on how to contribute, including guidelines, coding standards, and best practices.

 Follow the lead, become a contributor by sending a pull request or a patch.